 1. Hello, World!

-When you start to learn a programming langugage, the first program you code is typically to print Hello, world!
+When you start to learn a programming language, the first program you write is typically one that prints Hello, world! to the terminal (or console).
+Below is the simplest Python statement that does exactly that.

 1print('Hello, world!')